woodruffw/kbs2/README.md

 * `KBS2_CONFIG_DIR`: The path to the configuration directory that `kbs2` itself was loaded with.
 Subcommands can use this path to read the current configuration file or any other content stored in the configuration directory.
+    * **NOTE**: Subcommands are encouraged to use `kbs2 config dump` to read the configuration state instead of attempting to find the correct file manually.
 * `KBS2_STORE`: The path to the secret store.
 * `KBS2_SUBCOMMAND`: Always set to `1`.
 This can be used to determine whether a subcommand was run via `kbs2` (e.g. `kbs2 foo`) versus directly (e.g. `kbs2-foo`).